ceph/ceph/doc/cephfs/fs-volumes.rst

 #. `complete`    : Clone operation has successfully finished
 #. `failed`      : Clone operation has failed

+The progress of the on going clone is as shown below:

+#. `size`                : Size of the clone
+#. `percentage`          : Percentage progress of the clone

+The progress shown is not accurate.
+The 'size' depends on recursive stat which gets updated at intervals.
+The same applies for 'percentage'.

 Sample output from an `in-progress` clone operation::

   $ ceph fs subvolume snapshot clone cephfs subvol1 snap1 clone1